Download and view the MSUNER powerpoint presentation: MSUNERPresentation

 1. Provides director for the MSUNER.

-2. Provides office space, secretarial support, and mail and telephone service for the MSUNER.
+2. Provides office space, clerical support, and mail, telephone, and electronic communication service for the MSUNER.

 3. Grants appointment as Clinical Faculty to qualified personnel from member districts.